-The Higher Education Access Route (HEAR) is a college and university admissions scheme which offers places on reduced points and extra college support to school leavers from socio-economically disadvantaged backgrounds resident in the Republic of Ireland.
-HEAR is for school leavers who are under 23 years of age on 1 January in the year of entry, who have completed an Irish Leaving Certificate.
+The Higher Education Access Route (HEAR) is a third level alternative admissions scheme for school leavers, resident in the Republic of Ireland, who are underrepresented at Higher Education due to their socio-economic background.
+Applicants applying for HEAR must be under the age of 23 as 1 January in the year of entry.
 HEAR applicants must meet a range of financial, social and cultural indicators to be considered for a reduced points place and extra college support.
+Further Educational Training (FET) students have different admissions routes.
 See details at www.accesscollege.ie/hear/index.php.
-HEAR is only applicable to standard applicants.
-Not all HEIs offer this access route to nursing (see CAO Handbook 2021).

-To be considered for HEAR, you must have registered on the CAO system by 1 February 2021 at 5.15pm.
-To apply to HEAR you must indicate on your CAO application that you wish to apply for HEAR and fully and correctly complete all elements of the online HEAR form by 5.15pm on 1 March 2021.
-Supporting documents for HEAR applicants must be sent to CAO offices before 15 March 2021 at 5.15pm.
+To be considered for HEAR, applicants must have registered on the CAO system by 1 February 2022 at 5.00pm.
+To apply to HEAR, indicate this on the CAO application and fully and correctly complete all elements of the online HEAR form by 5.00pm on 1 March 2022.
+Supporting documents for HEAR applicants must be sent to CAO offices before 15 March 2022 at 5.00pm.